-Have Reasonable Expectations
+Step #1: Adopt Reasonable Expectations

 The key to any successful Disney World trip is to go into it with reasonable expectations.
 This is especially true if you are going with kids.
-Think realistically about how far your kids can go, taking into account their ages, personalities, and energy levels.
+Think realistically about how far your kids can walk, taking into account their ages, personalities, and energy levels.

-Have a Plan
+Step #2: Have a Plan

 If your expectations are reasonable, you know that your kids can’t go nonstop for 8-10 hours.
 So, you need to have a plan for touring the parks with time built in for rest.

-You also need to have a plan for when your kids get tired and whiney.
+You should also have a plan for when your kids get tired and whiney.
 What will you do to prevent those meltdowns from happening?

-Train Your Kids
+Step #3: Train Your Kids

 Start 3-4 months before your trip.
 Take a walk with your kids several days a week.
-Begin with going around the block.
+Begin by going around the block.
 Each day, increase the distance a little bit.
-Once your kids get to the point they can walk for more than a mile without stopping, they will be ready to take on all the walking at Disney World.
+Once your kids get to the point they can walk for more than a mile without stopping, they will be ready to take on Disney World.

 - Use your training walks to talk about your trip to get everyone excited about it.
 This is also a good way to find out your kids’ expectations about the trip.
 Use these expectations to plan a surprise for them which will help you have an amazing vacation.